kanmeugne/kanmeugne.github.io/_posts/modsim/2020-10-04-2d-grid-obstacles.md

     - simulation
     - modeling
 categories:
-    - dev
+    - modeling & simulation
 image:
     thumb: 2D-Grid-obstacles-thumb.png
     caption_url: http://unsplash.com
 ---

 As I mentioned in a [previous post][1], having a 2D-Grid alone is not really the point of this work.
-The source code I am sharing is meant to be used within a simulation framework where we need to model a trackable space. **Fig.1.** is a small modification of the architecture I presented in a previous post.
+The source code I am sharing is meant to be used within a simulation framework where we need to model a trackable space.

+**Fig.1.** is a small modification of the architecture I presented in a previous post.
 Comparing to the previous architecture, some little changes have been made (see **Fig.2.**) on `IGrid` and `App` and have 3 new objects which are `ICellFunctor`, `ObstacleViewer` and `ViewerMgr`.

-**Fig.1.
-The new Architecture with more methods in `App`, `IGrid` and 3 new objects : `ICellFunctor`, `ObstacleViewer` and `ViewerMgr`**
+_**Fig.1.
+The new Architecture with more methods in `App`, `IGrid` and 3 new objects : `ICellFunctor`, `ObstacleViewer` and `ViewerMgr`**_
 {% plantuml %}
 @startuml
 package geometry <<Frame>>